What is LPO?

 Multiple navigation links are a norm for homepages because they aren’t dedicated pages.
 Your landing page is the only page that’s dedicated to one offer at one time and this is precisely why they are so important.

-Landing pages are important for your campaigns because they have the two characteristics the pages need to advertise multiple offers to particular audiences without any distractions:
+Landing pages are important for your campaigns because they have the two characteristics the pages need to advertise one offer to particular audiences without any distractions:

 1. Message Match: Message Match refers to the of matching the content of an ad to the content of a landing page so that the message is reinforced in the mind of the prospect, and they know it’s relevant.
 Hootsuite’s PPC ad and landing page had message match.